 The absolute path where the protocol shared library exists.
-If an absolute path is not specified, the library must be on the search path defined by the LD_LIBRARY_PATH environmental variable.
+If an absolute path is not specified, the library must be on the search path defined by the loader's search path or the LD LIBRARY PATH environmental variable.

 protid The unique 1- to 7-character protocol identifier.